Save raw depth as JPEG or PNG?

 The Discovery: Switching to PNG

 The results were striking.
 The PNG-based depth data produced clear, accurate, and stable 3D scenes.
-The increased bit depth preserved the subtle variations in depth values, enabling precise visualization and analysis. 🌄
+The full bit depth preserved the subtle variations in depth values, enabling precise visualization and analysis. 🌄

 What seemed like a minor choice of file format turned out to have a major impact on the quality and usability of the data.